simgislab/m-d.me/content/notes/roerich-altai-himalaya/index.md

 <a id="139">**139 LEH---KARAKORUM---KHOTAN**</a>

-the right on the horizon are the masses of Kunlun.
+the right on the horizon are the masses of Kuen lun.
 All is so variegated and glorious and sweeping.
 The blue sky merges on pure cobalt and the grassless cupolas are domes of a golden hue.
 And the far-off peaks are silhouetted like pure white cones.
 The file of the caravan does not disturb the silence of the highest road of the world.

 The hostler asks: "Why it is that here, at such a height is such an even surface?
 What is there inside?"